Competition Level When Looking for a Job

 Your suit of armor in the battle plays a big role.
 There are a lot of indicators of your preparation for the interview and your attire is one of them.
 Making efforts to dress the part speaks a lot about your seriousness to get the job.

-It might not seem very important to you that what it matters if you wear a suit or just jeans and a t-shirt, but it does.
+It might not seem very important to you that it matters if you wear a suit or just jeans and a t-shirt, but it does.
 Spending time and money on resume writers and career counseling is good, but it is equally necessary to have an attire that looks professional and reflects your personality.

 Do your best on the day!